AbhiAgarwal/gallatin/Classes/Becoming Global/Class10/README.md

 Rollings, Willard Hughes.
 "Indians and Christianity."
 Blackwell Companions to American History: A Companion to American Indian History.
 Eds.
 Philip Deloria and Neal Salisbury.
 Oxford: Blackwell Publishers, 2001.
 Credo Reference.
 Web.
 28 Feb.
 2016.

-Question I want to explore: How were the Native Indians depicted when they were first found by the Europeans?
+Question I want to explore: How were the Native Indians in the Americas depicted when they were first found by the Europeans?
 Source: Credo, Blackwell Companions to American History: A Companion to American Indian History

 On Credo I used the query: "Native AND Indians, AND depicted, AND Europeans".
 This gave me about 286 results, and by filtering into particular subjects I was able to get it down to a little less than a hundred.
 I found two reference entries I found interesting: "European and Native American Alliances" [1] and "Indians and Christianity" [2].
 Both of these entries looked pretty amazing and useful for my source, but I found the "Indians and Christianity" to be much more dense and it also had a larger bibliography, which is useful to find other sources.